 A. Reporting of Specialized Accreditation

-- Reporters shall notify the Office of Accreditation and Program Integrity annually of any specialized accreditation that local academic units or programs under their supervision currently hold, intend to seek, or intend to cease.
+- Reporters shall notify the Director of Accreditation annually of any specialized accreditation that local academic units or programs under their supervision currently hold, intend to seek, or intend to cease.

-- Reporters shall provide the Office of Accreditation and Program Integrity with access to materials submitted for accreditation and responses from the accreditor.
+- Reporters shall provide the Director of Accreditation with access to materials submitted for accreditation and responses from the accreditor.

-- Reporters shall notify the Office of Accreditation and Program Integrity immediately of any decision by an accrediting agency to deny, suspend, revoke, terminate or withdraw accreditation, or any decision that places the program, department or institution on probation or equivalent status.
+- Reporters shall notify the Director of Accreditation immediately of any decision by an accrediting agency to deny, suspend, revoke, terminate or withdraw accreditation, or any decision that places the program, department or institution on probation or equivalent status.

 B. Representation of the University in Specialized Accreditation